inet-framework/inet/doc/src/users-guide/ch-usage.rst

 Usually, the following procedure works if no specific instructions are
 available:

-- First, check if the project root contains a file named :file:`.project`.
+- First, it should be checked if the project root contains a file named :file:`.project`.

 - If the file exists, the project can be imported into the IDE by using